MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

     [Learn more about the different Author and Operator roles](admin-role-types.md).

-7. Repeat the above steps for any additional roles that you want to apply to the group team.
+1. Repeat the process for any additional roles that you want to apply to the group team.

 > [!NOTE]
 > When a user is added to a Microsoft Entra group, it doesn't show up in the team until the user signs in.

 ### Option 2: Assign a Dynamics 365 Guides role to a group team